Walter Weller (30 November 1939 - 14 June 2015) was an Austrian conductor and violinist.

-Weller was born in Vienna, Austria where he first gained renown as a prodigy on the violin.
-His father, also named Walter, was a violinist in the Vienna Philharmonic, and at the age of 17, the young Weller became a member, and by the unusually early age of 22 he had become joint concertmaster with Willi Boskovsky.
-He remained in this post for 11 years.
+Weller was born in Vienna, Austria, where he studied at the Vienna Hochschule für Musik and first gained renown as a prodigy on the violin.
+His father, also named Walter Weller, was a violinist in the Vienna Philharmonic.
+At age 17, Weller became a member of both the Vienna Philharmonic and the Vienna State Opera Orchestras.
+In 1961, at age 22, he became joint concertmaster of the Vienna Philharmonic with Willi Boskovsky, and remained in this post for 11 years.

-While leading the orchestra, Weller also established and led his own string quartet from 1958 to 1969.
-In 1966 he married Elisabeth Samohyl with whom he had a son.
+While leading the orchestra, Weller also established and led his own string quartet, the Weller Quartet, from 1958 to 1969.
+In 1966, he married Elisabeth Samohyl, and the couple had a son.

-The Weller Quartet's recordings for Decca Records included Haydn's complete Op 33, Mozart, Beethoven, Brahms, Alban Berg and Dmitri Shostakovich.
+The Weller Quartet's recordings for Decca Records included Haydn's complete Op 33, Mozart, Beethoven, Brahms, Berg and Shostakovich.
 Weller's recording début as a conductor was with the Suisse Romande Orchestra, in Shostakovich's Symphony No. 1 and Symphony No. 9.
-His Decca cycle of the Sergei Prokofiev symphonies with the London Symphony Orchestra and the London Philharmonic Orchestra has remained available on LP and CD.
+His recordings of the Beethoven, Mendelssohn and Prokofiev symphony cycles have long remained available on LP and CD.

-Maestro Weller has collected many prizes and awards amongst which is the Grand Decoration of Honour in Silver for services to the Republic of Austria, bestowed on him in 1998.
+Weller collected many prizes and awards, including the Grand Decoration of Honour in Silver for services to the Republic of Austria, bestowed on him in 1998.

 Text from this biography licensed under creative commons license